 Believers and non-believers go in opposite directions.
 They march to a different drumbeat.

 Christians and non-Christians live in two different spheres, within moral opposites.
 Believers occupy the world of light, righteousness, and eternal life.
-This affects his values, goals, attitudes, and hopes.
+This affects their values, goals, attitudes, and hopes.
 At the human level, believers and non-believers may have extensive contact, but they live in opposing worlds in the spiritual realm.
 The Christian cannot live in close association with the values of non-Christians (Ro 12:2; Jas 4:4; 1 Jn 2:15-16).
 The believer must make a clean break with the values of non-believers.

 There is no harmony between the values of a Christian and non-Christian.
 The intimacy that a believer has with God should not be shared with those that are hostile to God.
 The values do not align.
-The issue is the compromise of Christian character.
+The issue is compromise of Christian character.
 The problem with such intimacy is that it will develop into a union that will blunt how a believer should live.